Thiele/Small parameters: History

 The 1925 paper of Chester W. Rice and Edward W. Kellogg, fueled by advances in radio and electronics, increased interest in direct radiator loudspeakers.
 In 1930, A. J. Thuras of Bell Labs patented (US Patent No. 1869178) his "Sound Translating Device" (essentially a vented box) which was evidence of the interest in many types of enclosure design at the time.

-Progress on loudspeaker enclosure design and analysis using acoustic analogous circuits by academic acousticians like Harry F. Olson continued until 1954 when Leo L. Beranek of the Massachusetts Institute of Technology published Acoustics, a book summarizing and extending the electroacoustics of the era.
+Progress on loudspeaker enclosure design and analysis using acoustic analogous circuits by academic acousticians like Harry F. Olson continued in the 1940s.
+In 1952, Bart N. Locanthi developed equivalent electrical models of common loudspeaker configurations.
+In 1954 Leo L. Beranek of the Massachusetts Institute of Technology published Acoustics, a book summarizing and extending the electroacoustics of the era.
 J. F. Novak used novel simplifying assumptions in an analysis in a 1959 paper which led to a practical solution for the response of a given loudspeaker in sealed and vented boxes, and also established their applicability by empirical measurement.
 In 1961, leaning heavily on Novak's work, A. N. Thiele described a series of sealed and vented box "alignments" (i.e., enclosure designs based on electrical filter theory with well-characterized behavior, including frequency response, power handling, cone excursion, etc.) in a publication in an Australian journal.
 This paper remained relatively unknown outside Australia until it was re-published in the Journal of the Audio Engineering Society in 1971.
 It is important to note that Thiele's work neglected enclosure losses and, although the application of filter theory is still important, his alignment tables now have little real-world utility due to neglecting enclosure losses.

 Many others continued to develop various aspects of loudspeaker enclosure design in the 1960s and early 1970s.
 From 1968 to 1972, J. E. Benson published three articles in an Australian journal that thoroughly analyzed sealed, vented and passive radiator designs, all using the same basic model, which included the effects of enclosure, leakage and port losses.
 Beginning in June 1972, Richard H. Small published a series of very influential articles on direct radiator loudspeaker system analysis, including closed-box, vented-box, and passive-radiator loudspeaker systems, in the Journal of the Audio Engineering Society, restating and extending Thiele's work.
 These articles were also originally published in Australia, where he had attended graduate school, and where his thesis supervisor was J. E. Benson.
 The work of Benson and Small overlapped considerably, but differed in that Benson performed his work using computer programs and Small used analog simulators.
 Small also analyzed the systems including enclosure losses.
 Richard H. Small and Garry Margolis, the latter of JBL, published an article in the Journal of the Audio Engineering Society (June 1981), which recast much of the work that had been published up till then into forms suited to the programmable calculators of the time.